Anti-Discrimination Law in Massachusetts

-Not specifically.
-But in some situations, if a person is fired from a job or evicted from their home because they hang out with someone who is gay or lesbian, it may be possible to show that they were fired or evicted because the employer or landlord thought they, too, were gay or lesbian.
+Most likely, yes.3 Also, in some situations, if a person is fired from a job or evicted from their home because they hang out with someone who is gay or lesbian, it may be possible to show that they were fired or evicted because the employer or landlord thought they, too, were gay or lesbian.

 Does Massachusetts have anti-discrimination laws that protect transgender people?

-Yes, in November 2011, the Massachusetts legislature enacted a law, An Act Relative to Gender Identity,3 that was signed by the Governor and will go into effect on July 1, 2012.
+Yes, in November 2011, the Massachusetts legislature enacted a law, An Act Relative to Gender Identity,4 that was signed by the Governor and will go into effect on July 1, 2012.
 This law prohibits discrimination in several key areas and defines gender identity as “a person’s gender-related identity, appearance or behavior, whether or not that gender-related identity, appearance or behavior is different from that traditionally associated with the person’s physiology or assigned sex at birth.”